expersso/meps/README.md

 Note that the last two columns are lists of data frames, and may not print properly without the `tibble` package.
-See the documentation `help(meps)` for explanations of what information these columns contain.
+See the documentation `?meps::meps` for explanations of what information these columns contain.